A review of mechanistic and data-driven models of terrorism and radicalization: Game theoretic models of terrorism

 The effects of government authorities applying negative (``sticks'') and positive (``carrots'') counter-terrorism incentives is analyzed in \cite{BIE11} under the assumption that negative incentives may be detrimental causing, for example, the emergence of hatred in the local population.
 A related ``fire or water'' model was also developed whereby two different anti-terrorism strategies can affect the strength of a terrorist group $0 \leq x \leq 1$ \cite{CAU08}.
 Fire strategies to contrast $x$ are cheaper, more aggressive, and more effective but less precise; they are also more controversial and may indirectly advantage terrorist groups.
 Water strategies are less invasive, precise and surgically planned, and remove terrorist threats without antagonizing the general public.
 They are also assumed to be less effective and more costly than fire strategies.
-The objective of anti-terrorist authorities is to minimize terrorist strength $x$, as well as expenditures for water $u$ and fire $v$ strategies; reactions from terrorists and related costs are disregarded.
-As a result, $\sigma = \gamma = 0$ in \ref{EQ:J2} so that terrorist responses $u_1$ and the harvest $h$ are not included in the expression for the $J_2$ government utility function.
-Fig.\,\ref{FIG:CAU08}(a) shows that as $x$ increases, the optimal intensity of fire strategies $v^*$ also increases, signifying that stronger terrorist groups require more vigorous intervention.
-The optimal water intervention $u^*$ stays instead relatively constant.
-For $x$ large enough however, the dynamics of the system leads terrorist strength towards a finite non zero Nash equilibrium $ x \to x_\mathrm{E}$.
-Since payoff functions aim to minimize terrorist activities but also government expenses, eradication of the extremist groups does not necessarily yield the optimal utility.
-Fire tactics are thus best suited when the initial strength of the terrorist organization is larger than its equilibrium, $ x > x_\mathrm{E}$, since they will lead to a partial weakening of the extremist group.
-A second equilibrium $x_D$ emerges for very small values of $x$, with $x_\mathrm{D} \ll x_\mathrm{E}$ as shown in Fig.\,\ref{FIG:CAU08}(b).
-Here, for $x \le x_\mathrm{D}$, the corresponding optimal water strategy $u^*$ drives $x \rightarrow 0$, completely eliminating terrorist activities.
-A discontinuity in $u^*$ arises at $x = x_\mathrm{D}$ with two distinct values for optimal payoff: the higher one, for $x \to x^{-}_{\rm D}$ leads to $x \rightarrow 0$; the lower one for $x \to x^{+}_{\rm D}$ results in $x \rightarrow x_\mathrm{E}$.
-Also note that for $x$ smaller than a given threshold, $x < x_{\rm S}$, the optimal fire strategy $v^* \to 0$, suggesting when terrorists are not very resourceful, water strategies are the sole optimal way to completely eliminate terrorism.
+The objective of anti-terrorist authorities is to minimize terrorist strength $x$, as well as expenditures for water $u$ and fire $v$ strategies, subject to the constraints $u, v \ge 0$; reactions from terrorists and related costs are disregarded.
+As a result, $\sigma = \gamma = 0$ in Eq.\,\eqref{EQ:J2}, and terrorist responses $u_1$ and the harvest $h$ are not included in the expression for the $J_2$ government utility function.